POND & KOI FISH INFORMATION & ADVICE

-Fish are an integral part of Macomb & Oakland Michigan ecosystems.
+Fish are an integral part of Macomb & Oakland, Michigan (MI) ecosystems.
 Unfortunately, fish are often seen as creating a maintenance nightmare.
 Contrary to popular belief, fish will actually reduce pond maintenance, as they graze on string algae and bottom feed from the pond floor.

 When it comes to feeding them, you may notice that there are several different recommendations out there.
 If your fish are part of a balanced ecosystem, as is the case with the Aquascape system, your best bet is to feed them as much as they will eat in five minutes, being careful not to leave too much food floating at the surface.

-In Macomb & Oakland Michigan Fish can also over-winter in your pond, so you can rest assured that they won’t be in a tub in the middle of the living room as the months get colder.
+In the Macomb & Oakland, Michigan (MI) area, fish can also over-winter in your pond, so you can rest assured that they won’t be in a tub in the middle of the living room as the months get colder.
 After all, they won’t even pay rent!